tslilyai/edna/README.md

 The requisite scripts to run benchmarks are all contained in the root directory!

 ## Running Benchmarks
-1. Run `./initialize.sh` in `/data`
-2. Instantiate the profile in Cloudlab: [profile link here](https://www.cloudlab.us/p/b76044dd7715375f24a70b3be8f48a694c7a934b).
+1. Instantiate the profile in CloudLab: [profile link here](https://www.cloudlab.us/p/b76044dd7715375f24a70b3be8f48a694c7a934b).
+2. ssh into the CloudLab instance
+3. Run `./initialize.sh` in `/data`
-3. Go to `/data/repository`
+4. Go to `/data/repository`
-4. To produce all results, run `./run_all.sh` (you might want to run this in a separate terminal session using `tmux`); this will execute per-application benchmark scripts, as well as run a graph-plotting script to produce all the graphs from the paper in `results/result_graphs`.
+5. To produce all results, run `./run_all.sh` (you might want to run this in a separate terminal session using `tmux`); this will execute per-application benchmark scripts, as well as run a graph-plotting script to produce all the graphs from the paper in `results/result_graphs`.

-All benchmarks should take under 15 minutes to run, with the exception of Lobsters (which registers and iterates through disguising and revealing all 16k users); this will take several hours to complete all trials.
+All benchmarks should individually take under 15 minutes to run, with the exception of Lobsters (which registers and iterates through disguising and revealing all 16k users); this will take several hours to complete all trials.